w3c/wai-intro-wcag/content/new-in-22.md

 All success criteria from 2.0 and 2.1 are included in 2.2.
 The 2.0 and 2.1 success criteria are exactly the same (verbatim, word-for-word) in 2.2.

-WCAG 2.2 Working Draft provides 9 additional success criteria, included on this page.
+WCAG 2.2 Working Draft provides 9 additional success criteria, that are included on this page.

 In WCAG 2.2, success criteria **[2.4.7 Focus Visible](https://www.w3.org/TR/WCAG22/#focus-visible) is changed from Level AA to Level A**.

-<em>To comment:</em> Please submit any comments on these new proposed success criteria by 18 September 2020.
+<em>To comment of the WCAG Working Draft:</em> Please submit any comments on these new proposed success criteria by 18 September 2020.
 Ideally open one [new GitHub issue]( https://github.com/w3c/wcag/issues/new) per discrete comment.
 If you’re not comfortable with GitHub, you can send comments to public-agwg-comments@w3.org

 ## Guideline 2.4 Navigable